 Our annual forecast of 100 trends to watch in the coming year.

-The Future 100 charts 10 emerging trends across 10 sectors, spanning marketing, culture, travel and more.
+The Future 100 charts 10 emerging trends across 10 sectors, spanning marketing, culture, travel and more, plus a new finance section.
 Highlights include:

-For all 100 trends, including 10 from each of the above sectors, download the full report today.
+For all 100 trends, including 10 from each of the above sectors, download the full report.